Provable Subspace Identification of Nonlinear Multi-view CCA: Problem Formulation

 Our generative process generalizes the single-view model of \citet{lyu2022provable} to $N$ views, with view-dependent mixing matrices $\{\mathbf{A}_i\}_{i=1}^N$ and nonlinear maps $\{\mathbf{g}_i\}_{i=1}^N$.
-Unlike standard ICA assumptions that enforce coordinate-wise independence \citep{hyvarinen2016unsupervised,hyvarinen2017nonlinear,hyvarinen2019nonlinear,khemakhem2020variational}, the shared component mixture $\mathbf{A}_i\mathbf{c}$ induces structured dependencies within each source $\mathbf{s}_i$, e.g., as in causal latent models, consistent with the checkerboard-type dependencies of \citet{matthes2023towards}.
-Interpreting $\mathbf{c}$ and $\bm{\epsilon}_i$ as shared \emph{content} and view-private \emph{style}, our model differs from concatenation-based multi-view formulations in causal representation learning \citep{daunhawer2023identifiability,yao2024multiview}.
-Moreover, it connects to partial observability \citep{yao2024multiview}: if $\mathbf{A}_i$ is rank-deficient, then components of $\mathbf{c}$ in $\mathrm{null}(\mathbf{A}_i)$ are unobservable in view $i$.
+Unlike standard ICA assumptions that enforce coordinate-wise independence \citep{hyvarinen2016unsupervised,hyvarinen2017nonlinear,hyvarinen2019nonlinear,khemakhem2020variational}, the shared signal term $\mathbf{A}_i\mathbf{c}$ induces structured dependencies within each source $\mathbf{s}_i$, e.g., as in causal latent models, consistent with the checkerboard-type dependencies of \citet{matthes2023towards}.
+Interpreting $\mathbf{c}$ and $\bm{\epsilon}_i$ as shared \emph{content} and view-private \emph{style}, our model differs from concatenation-based multi-view formulations in causal representation learning \citep{daunhawer2023multimodal,yao2024multiview}.
+Moreover, the model connects to partial observability: if \(\ker(\mathbf A_i)\neq\{0\}\), then components of \(\mathbf c\) lying in \(\ker(\mathbf A_i)\) do not affect \(\mathbf s_i\) and are therefore unobservable from view \(i\).

-\paragraph{Latent Structure.} Although additive noise models are prevalent in factor identifiability \citep{park2020identifiability,matthes2023towards} and causal inference \citep{peters2011causal,mooij2011causal,hoyer2008nonlinear}, their implications for \emph{subspace identification} have not been systematically characterized for subspace identification.
-Since CCA aggregates pairwise objectives, our analysis centers on the cross-view joint distribution of any source pair $(\mathbf{s}_i, \mathbf{s}_j)$ over $\mathcal{S}_i \times \mathcal{S}_j$ with $d_{\mathcal{S}_i}, d_{\mathcal{S}_j} \ge 2$ induced by this additive structure.